 We strive to provide a space where festival folk from all backgrounds, abilities, ethnicities, ages, sexualities or gender identities feel welcome, safe and free to be their glorious selves.
-We do not tolerate discrimination, harassment or micro-aggression of any kind at Shambala – respect and celebration is at the heart of the ethos of the festival.
+Discrimination, harassment or microaggressions have no place here – respect and celebration are at the heart of who we are.

 If you require support whilst on site at Shambala, we want everyone to be as aware as possible of how to get help, quickly.
 We all have a part to play in looking after our community.
 If something doesn’t feel or look right, or you see someone who may be in need of support, be a buddy not a bystander.
 Asking if someone is ok goes a long way.